wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>isAssigneeTypeValid</td>
-            <td>A boolean which specifies whether the assignee type is valid or not.</td>
+            <td>A boolean, which specifies whether or not the assignee type is valid.</td>
             <td>Yes</td>
         </tr>
     </table>